-Gilsonite or Asphaltum is a natural asphalt resinous hydrocarbon found in western Iran on 1930.
+Gilsonite or Asphaltum is a natural asphalt resinous hydrocarbon found in southern Turkey on 1930.
 This natural asphaltite is a hard Hydrocarbon and is often called a natural asphalt, asphaltite, uintaite, or asphaltum.
 Gilsonite is soluble in aromatic and aliphatic solvents, as well as petroleum asphalt.
 Due to its unique compatibility, what is Gilsonite is frequent question for somebody who does not know about this unique material.It is used to harden softer petroleum products.

 Where is gilsonite?

 Gilsonite in mass is a shiny, black substance similar in appearance to the mineral obsidian.
 It is brittle and can be easily crushed into a dark brown powder.It is found below the earth’s surface in vertical veins or seams that are generally between two and six feet in width, but can be as wide as 28 feet.
 The veins are nearly parallel to each other and are oriented in a northwest to southeast direction.
 They extend many miles in length and as deep as 1500 feet.
 The vein will show up on the surface as a thin outcropping and gradually widen as it goes deeper.
 Due to the narrow mining face, it is mined today, much like it was 50 or 100 years ago.
 The primary difference is that modern miners use pneumatic chipping hammers and mechanical hoists.